-HMRC states that the withdrawal of concessions zero-rating of central processor and the composite rate of VAT for computer systems will have no impact on disabled groups.
+HMRC stated that the withdrawal of concessions zero-rating of central processor and the composite rate of VAT for computer systems will have no impact on disabled groups.
 Both concessions are now obsolete due to advances in technology and the development of tablets and smart phones.
 The concession was not carried forward into current version of notice 701/7 and this has not apparently caused any problems.
 Eligible supplies of such systems can also be zero-rated under existing legislation.

 CTG received no feedback expressing concerns about the withdrawal of these ESCs, which has now happened.